-We are a family-run cheese factory in Plymouth, Vermont crafting heritage raw milk cheddar and an inspired array of distinctive artisanal flavors.
+We are a family-run cheese factory in Plymouth, Vermont crafting heritage raw milk cheddar in an inspired array of distinctive artisanal flavors.

 Founded in 1890 by Colonel John Coolidge, father of President Calvin Coolidge, Plymouth is the second oldest cheese factory in the United States.